ngqianzhe/NLB-Front-end-Project/README.md

 3. Run pm2 object-storage-server.js to continuously run this proxy server for your React application to enable the uploading of the object storage.
 Note: Set-up your Oracle Cloud Tenancy and use the Oracle SDK with your config file of your API Key to connect your application code to the Oracle Cloud - Requires a bucket with a namespace as well as the compartment you are linking this bucket to.

-## Hosting the React Application on a Compute Instance using Apache Server
-1. Create your Oracle Cloud Tenancy.
-2. Host the compute instance with your SSH Keys saved into your local machine.
-3. Type ssh -i "your key path" "username"@"ip address of compute instance" to connect your instance through CLI.
-4. Run the following commands:
-- sudo yum install httpd -y
-- sudo apachectl start
-- sudo systemctl enable httpd
-- sudo apachectl configtest
-- sudo firewall-cmd --permanent --zone=public --add-service=http
-- sudo firewall-cmd --reload
-5. This will set up the Apache server.
-In order to run the react application, it is necessary to copy over the production files into the directory /var/www/html.
-To do that, run the following commands:
-- scp -i "your key path" -r "dist folder path" "username"@"ip address of compute instance":/var/www/html
-- sudo chmod 755 /var/www/html
-- sudo chmod 755 /var/www/html/assets
-6. Allow ingress rules ports 80 and 443 in your default security lists for that virtual cloud network connected to your instance with TCP protocol to run the website.

 ## Hosting the Proxy and Database Server on a Compute Instance using Node.js
 1. Create your Oracle Cloud Tenancy.
 2. Host the compute instance with your SSH keys saved into your local machine.